huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Be confident, bold, and fearless.
 [Always stand up straight with your shoulders back.](https://www.youtube.com/watch?v=Ks-_Mh1QhMc) Be decisive.
 He who hesitates is a damned fool.

 Trust your gut.
 Remember that no one has it all figured out.
-Everyone is in a constant process of _finding_.
+Everyone is in a constant process of finding.

 [In life, the only constant is change.](https://www.youtube.com/watch?v=XNbaR54Gpj4) Your life doesn’t get better by chance, it gets better by change.
 The first step toward change is awareness.
 The second step is acceptance.